Saturday, November 3, 2018 | 7:30pm

 SCHUBERT: Sonata in A minor, D. 821 “Arpeggione”

-CLOVIS PEREIRA: O Canto do Cego (The Blind Man's Dance) from Suite Macambira for Solo Cello
+CLOVIS PEREIRA: O Canto do Cego (The Blind Man's Song) from Suite Macambira for Solo Cello

 RADAMÉS GNATALLI: Sonata for Cello and Guitar